2 Kings 9:37

 And Jezebel's body will lie like dung in the field on the plot of ground at Jezreel, so that no one can say: This is Jezebel.'"

-will lie like dung
+And Jezebel’s body will lie like dung in the field

-on the plot of land at Jezreel
+on the plot of ground at Jezreel

-so that no one can say This is Jezebel
+so that no one can say: This is Jezebel.’”

 Persons / Places / Events